ARCHER2-HPC/archer2-docs/docs/user-guide/containers.md

 and executables, can be written to `/work` also.
 This ability to bind to locations on the host is necessary as the container is immutable, i.e., you cannot write files to the container itself.

-Any executable resulting from a containerized CPE build can be run from within the container, allowing the developer to test the performance of the containerized libraries, e.g., `libmpi_cray`, `libpmi2`, `libfabric`.
+Any executable resulting from a containerised CPE build can be run from within the container, allowing the developer to test the performance of the containerised libraries, e.g., `libmpi_cray`, `libpmi2`, `libfabric`.

-We'll now show how to build and run a simple Hello World MPI example using a containerized CPE.
+We'll now show how to build and run a simple Hello World MPI example using a containerised CPE.

 First, `cd` to the directory containing the Hello World MPI source, makefile and build script.
 Examples of these files are given below.